 From the age of 14 she went to live with her father.
 Oprah says he was strict, but she was in the mood to be disobedient during her teenage years.
 After working her way through college she became interested in journalism and media and got her first job as a news anchor for a local TV station.

 Her emotional style did not go down well for a news programme so she was transferred to an ailing daytime chat programme.
 After Oprah took over, the daily chat show took off and this later led to her own programme – The Oprah Winfrey Show.

 In recent years, the Oprah Winfrey show has focused on issues of self-improvement, spirituality and self-help.
-Diet has also been a big issue with Oprah once successfully losing a lot of excess weight.
+Diet has also been a big issue with Oprah once successfully losing a lot of weight.
 Her subsequent diet book sold millions of copies.
-However, like many dieters Oprah has suffered from a yo-yo weight loss and gain.

 The Oprah Winfrey book club has become the most influential book clubs in the world.
 A recommendation from Oprah Winfrey frequently sends books to the top of the best seller lists.
 Many commentators agree that Oprah Winfrey exerts enormous influence.
 Some estimated her support for Barack Obama helped him gain 1 million votes in the 2008 election.

 As Vanity Fair said of Oprah Winfrey: